Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 			<td><strong>OnEndSendTranslationJob</strong></td>
 			<td>
 				<p>
-					Called after all messages are processed.
-As parameters comes translation job context.
+					This method is called after all messages are processed.
+Its parameter is the translation job context.
 				</p>
 			</td>
 			<td>